samuel-book/samuel-1/_sources/random_forest/outline.md

 * *Train and save hospital-level Random Forest models*: Train and save hospital-level models for future use (saves models along with thresholds that give expected thrombolysis use at own hospital, and data used to train model.
 These are saved as a pickled dictionary).

-* *Compare level of agreement in clinical decison making between hospitals using Random Forests models*: Pass all patients through all hospital decision models.
+* *Compare level of agreement in clinical decision making between hospitals using Random Forests models*: Pass all patients through all hospital decision models.
 What level of agreement is there between hospitals?

 * *Benchmark hospitals*: Identify top 30 thrombolysis use hospitals (using the same 10k reference set of patients at all hospitals).
-For each hoispital, predict decision made by those benchmark hospitals and take majority decision as whether a patient should be given thrombolysis.
+For each hospital, predict decision made by those benchmark hospitals and take majority decision as whether a patient should be given thrombolysis.
 Compare these benchmark thrombolysis rates with actual thrombolysis rates.

 * *Grouping hospitals by similarities in decision making*: We compare the extent of similarity in decision-making between hospitals, and identify groups of hospitals making similar decisions.